South Africa to be put on red list amid new Covid variant scare

-South Africa to be put on red list as experts say new Covid variant is ‘worst we’ve seen so far’
+Six countries added to England’s travel red list as experts say new Covid variant is ‘worst we’ve seen so far’

-Travellers from Namibia, Lesotho, Botswana, Eswatini and Zimbabwe will also see new restrictions imposed
+Travellers from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe will see new restrictions imposed

 South Africa is to be added to England’s travel ‘red list’ after scientists raised the alarm over a new Covid-19 variant described as the “worst one we’ve seen so far”.

-Flights from the popular tourist destination will be suspended from midday on Friday, Sajid Javid, the health secretary said.
+Flights from the key tourist destination will be suspended from midday on Friday, Sajid Javid, the health secretary said.

+In a tweet, he said: “UKHSA [the UK Health Security Agency] is investigating a new variant.
+More data is needed but we're taking precautions now.

+“From noon tomorrow six African countries will be added to the red list, flights will be temporarily banned, and UK travellers must quarantine.”

+Passengers aboard British Airways flight BA55 departed from London Heathrow to Johannesburg at 7.45pm, an hour before the announcement was made.

+They will learn on arrival that they will need to find an alternative route back to the UK, and must go into hotel quarantine when they return at a cost of over £2,000.

-Namibia, Lesotho, Botswana, Eswatini and Zimbabwe will also see flight connections to England suspended and all five countries will be added to the red list.
+Namibia, Lesotho, Botswana, Eswatini and Zimbabwe will also be added to the red list.
+None has direct links with the UK.

 UK scientists sounded the alarm on Thursday night over the B.1.1.529 variant, which has the potential to evade immunity built up by vaccination or prior infection.